A Single Model Ensemble Framework for Neural Machine Translation using Pivot Translation: Impact of temperature in MBR

 To investigate the best performance of MBR, we compared it across three different \textit{temperature} configurations: 1.0, 0.5, and 0.0, which were used in prior works by \citet{mbr}, \citet{temp0.5}, and \citet{peng2023making}, respectively.

-Table~\ref{tab:Impact of temperature in MBR decoding} and \ref{tab:Average quality of MBR hypotheses} show the quality of MBR outputs and hypotheses under different \textit{temperature} settings, respectively.
+Tables~\ref{tab:Impact of temperature in MBR decoding} and \ref{tab:Average quality of MBR hypotheses} show the quality of MBR outputs and hypotheses under different \textit{temperature} settings, respectively.
 Aligning with the findings of the previous study~\cite{peng2023making}, we observed that a lower \textit{temperature} setting achieved better performance.
-Thus, we set the \textit{temperature} of 0.0 for MBR in our experiments.
+Thus, we set the \textit{temperature} to 0.0 for MBR in our experiments.